pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 5. In the Step 2：Download TiDB cluster CA

-You should click **"**Download TiDB Cluster CA** to download it locally for client TLS configuration.Because of verifying the TiDB cluster CA can ensure the TLS connection is secure and reliable.
+You should click **"**Download TiDB Cluster CA** to download it locally for client TLS configuration.
+Because of verifying the TiDB cluster CA can ensure the TLS connection is secure and reliable.

 6. In the Step 3：Connect with an SQL client